Wall Street Rallies Ahead of a Potentially Turbulent Week

 Corporate profits, meanwhile, are weaker than year-ago levels but continue to be better than Wall Street had feared.

-Nielsen Holdings jumped 7.4% and Clorox rose 5.4% after each of the companies reported better results than analysts expected.
-Companies in the S&P 500 are now on track to a decline of 9.6% for the summer from a year earlier.
+Nielsen Holdings rose 3.9% and Clorox gained 4.8% after each of the companies reported better results than analysts expected.
+Companies in the S&P 500 are now on track to a decline of slightly less than 10% for the summer from a year earlier.
 That's not as bad as the nearly 21% drop analysts were expecting at the start of October, according to FactSet.

-Estee Lauder gained 2.5% following its own better-than-expected profit report.
-Sales weakened by 9% from a year earlier as some stores were closed, but it said it benefited from strong sales growth in China.
+In Europe, France’s CAC 40 rose 2.1%, and Germany’s DAX returned 2% after a survey showed industrial output was at a strong level in October in the eurozone, just as new limits are being reimposed on public life.
+The FTSE 100 in London climbed 1.4%.

-The world’s second-largest economy has been a source of strength for the global economy recently.
-A major indicator for China’s manufacturing sector reported a rise on Monday, which showed that domestic demand is holding up.
+In Asia, a major indicator for China’s manufacturing sector reported a rise on Monday, which showed that domestic demand is holding up.

 That helped drive Asian stocks higher, along with encouraging data for Japan and India.
 Japan’s Nikkei 225 rose 1.4%, South Korea’s Kospi climbed 1.5%, Hong Kong’s Hang Seng added 1.5% and stocks in Shanghai inched up by less than 0.1%.